tudarmstadt-lt/GermaNER/germaner/src/main/java/de/tu/darmstadt/lt/ner/doc/Customizing-GermaNER.md

    * [topicCluster500.txt](https://github.com/tudarmstadt-lt/GermaNER/wiki/Features#topic-clusters)
    * [uperCasetopicClaster.txt](https://github.com/tudarmstadt-lt/GermaNER/wiki/Features#topic-clusters)
    * [clark10m256](https://github.com/tudarmstadt-lt/GermaNER/wiki/Features#clarks-unsupervised-pos-tagger)
-* Zip the new datasets as data.zip and compile it from source.
-See [here](https://github.com/tudarmstadt-lt/GermaNER/wiki/User-Guide) how to compile from source code.
+* Zip the new datasets as data.zip and use it for training and testing with an option -r followed by the data.zip file as follows using this jar file.

+Training:
+java -jar

+Test :

 # Extending GermaNER feature extractors
 Extending the existing feature extractors requires changing the source code in a couple of places and re-compiling GermaNER.